 It wasn’t all smooth sailing on that record-breaking trip.
 While rounding Cape Horn, Flying Cloud encountered severe storms that ripped her sails and tore off her topmasts and rigging.
 The insubordinate first mate took it upon himself to cut up some of the rigging.
-The Flying Cloud was a long way from a ship chandlery, and Creesy needed every inch of rope on the stormy seas with no ship chandlery nearby.
-He relieved the mate of his duties ‘in consequence of his arrogating to himself the privilege of cutting up rigging.’
+Creesy needed every inch of rope on the stormy seas with no ship chandlery nearby.
+He relieved the mate of his duties, “in consequence of his arrogating to himself the privilege of cutting up rigging.”

 While sailing from China to New York across the Indian Ocean, Creesy didn’t know his insubordinate mate planned to file a lawsuit against him.
-He never found out, either, how the obituary had been mistakenly published.
-It had been telegraphed from New Orleans, it read, “this gallant sailor is no more.”
+He never found out, either, how his obituary appeared mistakenly in the newspaper in 1852, 19 years premature.
+Telegraphed from New Orleans, it read, “this gallant sailor is no more.”